mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Bring her here, dammit!
 What are you waiting for!"

-A soldier forcefully pushed her toward him, and he got in her face to talk at her.
+One of the soldiers forcefully pushed her toward him, and he got in her face to talk at her.

 "Now you listen to me.
 No bullshit.
 No manifestos.
-You say one wrong thing and you're done."
+Just show catch up to her and you're done."

 She nodded, and he grabbed the other listener off the operator's head, giving the larger one to Melna.